dmarker/ng-vjail-utils/README.md

 These utilities do *nothing* you can't already do with ngctl(8) and ifconfig(8).
 For a logical bridge you would have to create a file or run ngctl(8) with interactive mode.
 But it is perfectly capable.

-To attach a new eiface you would need to scan the list of connected hooks, and pick one out that is available.
+To attach a new eiface you would need to connect it using `link` which will pick the lowest available `linkX` for the bridge.
 Additionally you would change its name with both ngctl(8) and ifconfig(8).

 These utilities are just providing some simplicity.
-That simplicity in turn makes it easy to provide /usr/local/etc/rc.d/ngbr for setting up netgraph logical and physical bridges at boot (as well as removal at shutdown).
+That simplicity in turn makes it easy to provide /usr/local/etc/rc.d/netgraph for setting up netgraph logical or physical bridges and eifaces at boot (as well as removal at shutdown).
 It is also trivial to use ng-eiface in /etc/jail.conf to create then gift an interface to a jail.

 For example your /etc/rc.conf could have

 ```
-ifconfig_hn0="inet 192.168.64.26 netmask 255.255.255.0"
+ifconfig_re0="inet 192.168.64.26 netmask 255.255.255.0"
 defaultrouter="192.168.64.1"

 netgraph_enable="YES"
-ngbridge_hn0="bridge-lan"
+ngbridge_re0="bridge-lan"
 ngbridge_lg0="bridge-jail"
+# jail0 is not gifted to a jail it is for host system to use bridge-jail as network with jails.
-ngeiface_jail26="bridge-jail 00:0C:29:C3:72:F9"
+ngeiface_jail0="bridge-jail 00:0C:29:C3:72:F9"
-ifconfig_jail26="inet 10.10.0.26 netmask 255.255.255.0"
+ifconfig_jail0="inet 10.10.0.26 netmask 255.255.255.0"

 ```
-In this case I'm using Hyper-V network adapter.
-This should work fine with VMWare or even a physical interface.
-But you must be able to set the interface into promiscuous mode.
-For Hyper-V that requires adding additional permisions outside the guest VM.
+In this case I'm using a realtek network adapter.
+You must be able to set the interface into promiscuous mode.
+Not all physical drivers play perfectly with ng_bridge(4).
+In particular the realtek with releng/14 is able to ping jails connected to bridge-lan while stable/14 requires the realtek driver from ports and it is not able to ping jails connected to bridge-lan.
+But this is another reason to have bridge-jail.

 Your /etc/jail.conf could have